By Matthew Ehret

 The Round Table Movement: New Racist Breed, Same Racist Species

 The Round Table movement served as the intellectual center of the international operations to regain control of the British Empire and took on several incarnations over the 20th century.
-It worked in tandem with the Coefficients Club, the Fabian Society, and the Rhodes Trust, all of whom witnessed members moving in and out of each others ranks.
 The historian Carrol Quigley, of Georgetown University wrote of this cabal in his posthumously published “Anglo-American Establishment” (6):

 “This organization has been able to conceal its existence quite successfully, and many of its most influential members, satisfied to possess the reality rather than the appearance of power, are unknown even to close students of British history.
 This is the more surprising when we learn that one of the chief methods by which this Group works has been through propaganda.